Conditional flow matching for physics-constrained inverse problems with finite training data: Details of the data assimilation problem

-For this problem, we consider one step of the Lorenz-63 system --- a widely used benchmark in data assimilation due to its nonlinear, low-dimensional chaotic dynamics.
+For this problem, we consider one step of the Lorenz-63 system~\cite{DeterministicNonperiodicFlow} --- a widely used benchmark in data assimilation due to its nonlinear, low-dimensional chaotic dynamics.
 The dynamics are governed by the following equations:

 where $\dot{x}$ denotes the derivative derivative of the state variable with respect to physical time.
 We set the parameter values $\sigma=10$, $\rho=28$, and $\beta=8/3$, which ensures the system is in a chaotic regime~\cite{DeterministicNonperiodicFlow}.
 We use $[-1.27323174, -0.00702107, 0.74486393]$ as the initial condition, where each component was sampled independently from $\mathcal{N}(0, 1)$.
-We integrate \Cref{eq:DA-L63} using a simple forward Euler integration scheme with a step size of 0.01 s and zero-mean Gaussian process noise with covariance matrix $0.01^2\mathbb{I}_3$\footnote{We use the notation $\mathbb{I}_n$ to denote the identity matrix of size $n \times n$}.
-We also consider the following observation operator:
+We integrate \Cref{eq:DA-L63} using a simple forward Euler integration scheme with a step size of 0.01 s and zero-mean Gaussian process noise with covariance matrix $0.01^2\mathbb{I}_3$.
+We also consider the following observation operator (same as \Cref{eq:DA-obs_op}):

 where $\epsilon \sim \mathcal{N}(0, 0.5^2)$ denotes the measurement noise.
 We assume the observations are made at regular intervals of 0.1 s.
-Appropriate discretization of \Cref{eq:DA-L63} for forward Euler integration, coupled with the additive process noise, and the observation operator \Cref{eq:DA-obs_op} yields a state-space model consistent with \Cref{eq:DA-SSM}.
+Appropriate discretization of \Cref{eq:DA-L63} for forward Euler integration, coupled with the additive process noise, and the observation operator \Cref{eq:DA-obs_op2} yields a state-space model consistent with \Cref{eq:DA-SSM}.
 Note that observations are made every 10 integration steps for the dynamical system.

 Herein, we use $\x = [x_1, x_2, x_3]^T$ to denote a realization of the state vector $\X$ at data assimilation step $k$.
 So, $\X$ is three-dimensional, \ie $d=3$, while the observation $Y$ is a scalar, \ie $D=1$.
 Since the state is partially observed, the posterior distribution can exhibit significant non-Gaussian structures like bimodality.
-This study focuses on a single data assimilation step, at $k=3$, chosen to yield a nontrivial transformation where the prior distribution is unimodal while the conditioning on the observation induces a bimodal posterior.
+This study focuses on a single data assimilation step, at $k=3$, chosen to yield a nontrivial transformation where the prior distribution is unimodal while the conditioning on the observation induces a bimodal posterior; see \Cref{fig:DA-distributions}.